South Station (subway): Silver Line

 In early 2005, a blue and white tile mosaic reading 'South Station Under' was discovered during renovations to the Red Line platform.
 The MBTA had the mosaic restored to its original condition during the project.
 Network, a 650 sqft glass mosaic map by Ellen Harvey, was built on the interior walls of the northeast headhouse in 2019.

-Plans for wayfinding signage, lighting, and other station improvements were completed by May 2021.
+South Station was one of ten high-ridership subway stations planned to receive new wayfinding signage, lighting, and other station improvements in 2019.
+Six of these stations received these improvements in 2019 and 2020; designs were completed for South Station and three others, but they were not constructed due to a lack of available funding.